Accommodations Toolkit

 ---|---|

-Arkansas | Accommodation (ELA Writing): Definition: Software used in conjunction with a word processing program which converts spoken language into written text, used for the writing test and constructed-response questions.
+Arkansas | Accommodation: Software used in conjunction with a word processing program which converts spoken language into written text, used for the writing test and constructed-response questions.
 Recommended Usage: Examinees with motor disabilities which impede their ability to independently write.
 Arkansas Policy: Requires completion and approval of the ADE: DESE Special Accommodations Request Form.
 Notes: Use of a computer with voice recognition software is required for paper testing.
 Voice recognition software on mobile telephone devices is not allowed.
 Examinees must be tested one-to-one.
 Follow the instructions in the Test Coordinator Manual for how to submit examinee's response for scoring. |

-California | Accommodation (ELA, Math, Science): Voice recognition allows students to use their voices as input devices to the computer to dictate responses for constructed response items.
-Non-Embedded - Students use their own assistive technology devices and voice recognition software.
-Embedded - The student uses functionality embedded in the test delivery system.
+California | Accommodation: Voice recognition in the test delivery system allows a student to use a voice as an input device to dictate responses for constructed-response items.
+Non-Embedded—A student uses a personal assistive technology device and voice recognition software.
+Embedded—A student uses functionality embedded in the test delivery system.
 External assistive technology devices are not required. |

-Verbatim transcription should occur in the presence of a second school adult and follow the transcription guidelines.
+Verbatim transcription should occur in the presence of a second school adult and follow the transcription guidelines (refer to 6.1.6 Transcription Instructions).
 Student work and/or answers that are not transcribed are not scored.
+Note: Extra time may not be given for “lost” work.
 STT programs that have a kiosk mode that lock out all other applications/programs while testing should be used.
 STT programs that can still access the internet while in kiosk mode are not approved for use by individual students during testing.
+The text-to-speech and/or auditory component of the STT software must be disabled for use on the ELA assessment.
 Contact the DAC for the list of district-approved STT programs that ensure student privacy and restrict internet access while in kiosk mode.
 The DAC should contact CDE for guidance on how to set up testing for these students.
 Only authorized personnel may have access to the test, test materials, and student answers.
 Schools must have procedures in place for secure retrieval of printed materials.
 Remove all student responses from the assistive technology device immediately following the transcription or printing for transcription purposes.
 Students may not have access to assistive technology devices that contain secure materials until all secure materials are removed from those devices.
 Secure devices that contain secure materials with other secure testing materials.
-It is the DAC’s responsibility to ensure that the District Use of Speech-to-Text forms and District level Privacy Policies are submitted to and approved by CDE.
 It is the DAC’s responsibility to ensure this is done in a secure manner.
+It is the DAC’s responsibility to ensure that the Speech-to-Text and Word Prediction Security Agreement Supplement, District Use of Speech-to-Text and Word Prediction forms, and District level Privacy Policies are submitted to and approved by CDE.
 The DAC may adapt the Secure Data Removal form (Appendix G) to verify that this was completed.
 Make documentation available upon request by CDE.
 Printed pages containing the student’s answers are secure materials.
-Return printed pages to the SAC along with any used scratch paper from the test unit. |
+Return printed pages to the SAC along with any used scratch paper from the test unit.
+Computer-based assessment: Since the student is speaking, individual, one-on-one, administration is required.
+Some students may require software that is not compatible with TestNav 8.
+These students will use a second device in the testing environment to provide access to speech-to-text software.
+The second device may not have Internet access.
+The Speech-to-Text accommodation is not appropriate based solely on:

 |

-Montana | Accommodation (ELA, Math): Voice recognition allows students to use their voices as input devices to the computer, to dictate responses to Constructed Response item interactions.
-The student’s spoken words are then transcribed as text in the item response areas.
-Students who have motor or processing disabilities (such as dyslexia) or who have had a recent injury (such as a broken hand or arm) that make it difficult to produce text or commands using computer keys may need alternative ways to work with computers.
-Speech-to-text requires that the student go back through all generated text to correct errors in transcription, including use of writing conventions; thus, prior experience with this accommodation is essential. |
+Delaware | Accommodation: Voice recognition allows students to use their voices as input devices to the computer, to dictate responses or give commands (e.g., opening application programs, pulling down menus, and saving work).
+Voice recognition software generally can recognize speech up to 160 words per minute.
+Students may use their own assistive technology devices.
+Students who have motor or processing disabilities (such as dyslexia) or who have had a recent injury (such as a broken hand or arm) that makes it difficult to produce text or commands using computer keys may need alternative ways to work with computers.
+Permissive mode is not needed for embedded speech-to-text to function.
+Practice with this is needed before testing.
+Complete Appendix A-3 to use this embedded support. |

 |